The anti-racism educational football charity ‘Show Racism the Red Card’ and Usdaw are asking for your help.

-In previous years you’ve done a brilliant job raising hundreds of pounds for SRtRC enabling them to continue with their vital work to educate against racism and highlight the harm it causes.
-This year we can’t ask you to campaign in workplaces in the usual way but you can still take a stand against racism by taking part in Wear Red Day.
+In previous years Usdaw reps and members have raised hundreds of pounds for Show Racism the Red Card enabling them to continue with their vital work to educate against racism and highlight the harm it causes.

-Who are Show Racism the Red Card?
+Who are Show Racism the Red Card (SRtRC)?

 SRtRC is an anti-racism education charity set up in 1996.